GoblinArchives/LiminalHorror/Liminal Horror System/Rules.md

 ## Inventory
 Characters have a total of 10 inventory slots: a backpack (or similar case/bag) with six slots, one slot for each hand, and two slots for their upper body (such as the belt, chest, or head).

 Most items take up one slot, and small items can be bundled together.
-Slots are abstract and can be rearranged per the Warden's discretion. **Bulky** items take up two slots and are typically two-handed or awkward to carry.
+Slots are abstract and can be rearranged per the Facilitator's discretion. **Bulky** items take up two slots and are typically two-handed or awkward to carry.

 A PC cannot carry more items than their inventory allows.
 Vehicles can be used to store additional inventory, but they are inaccessible if you are away from the vehicle.